eik-lib/renovate-presets/README.md

 Top level modules are publicly facing modules.
 These are modules that other external modules and projects will use as a dependency.

-Top modules has its dependencies updated once a week.
+Top level modules have their dependencies updated once a week.

 To use the preset for top modules in a module add the following config to `renovate.json`: